daroxs95/darodev.site/personal/src/content/blog/firebase-firestore-and-ts-like-a-boss.md

   collection(firestoreInstance, collectionPath).withConverter(genConverter<T>());
 ```

-The previous code is self explanatory can be easily (and it really needs to) extended, and as an example usage, cha cha cha chan... more abstractions:
+The previous code is self explanatory can be easily (and it really needs to) extended, and as an example usage, ta-daa! ... more abstractions:

 ```typescript
 // firebaseApp/users/usersData.ts